tango-controls/svn2git-migration/README.md

 In order to work as expected, the script requires the following:

-- ●●The tickets must have been exported from Sourceforge using the admin page: [https://sourceforge.net/p/tango-cs/admin/export](https://sourceforge.net/p/tango-cs/admin/export).
+ * The tickets must have been exported from Sourceforge using the admin page: [https://sourceforge.net/p/tango-cs/admin/export](https://sourceforge.net/p/tango-cs/admin/export).

 In the exported files, 2 files are important:

-o   feature-requests.json containing all the tango-cs feature requests tickets
+  * feature-requests.json containing all the tango-cs feature requests tickets

-o   bugs.json containing all the tango-cs bugs tickets
+  * bugs.json containing all the tango-cs bugs tickets

 A new json file containing only the bugs tickets relevant to the new github repository will have to be created from the bugs.json file.

 Similarly a new json file containing only the feature requests tickets relevant to the new github repository will have to be created from the feature-request.json file.

-- A JSON file containing the mapping of Sourceforge usernames to GitHub usernames.
+ * A JSON file containing the mapping of Sourceforge usernames to GitHub usernames.
 So we might need to ensure that all the important users have created a Github account.
-- An OAuth token has to be given to the script.
+ * An OAuth token has to be given to the script.
 It is possible to get one here:

 [https://github.com/settings/tokens](https://github.com/settings/tokens)